Barlaan-ChristineAngela/CS202_ProgrammingAssignment2/README.md

 ### The example executable:
 An example executable is provided in this repository.
 You should be able to run it from your project folder.
 If you encounter a “permission denied” error when attempting to run the executable, type ```chmod u+x amusementParkComplete``` into the terminal and try running the executable again by doing ```./amusementParkComplete filename```
-## Checkpoint Requirements

-# The following must be completed by 11:59 PM on 11/17/2022
-This portion is focused on modifying existing code to change a class to an abstract base class, and to create template functions from your redundant code in driver.cpp.
-So, for example, if you have two methods that do the exact same work but with different parameter data types or returns, you should make it into a template function.
-Please note that the only place it currently makes sense to use template functions is in driver.cpp

-**NOTE:** Compilation of the makefile and running the executable should not result in any visible changes in output from PA1.